Above: Deluxe Room, Hotel Escondido, Puerto Escondido, Oaxaca - UNDINE PROHL

 Deluxe Casita, Hotel Escondido

 Sometimes I find myself in a destination that would be otherwise unremarkable if not for a fabulous hotel.
 Fortunately, Oaxaca was not one of those places.
-In Oaxaca City, inventive restaurants use ancient traditions to create modern recipes, Banda music echoes through the streets during wedding parades, and the colorful colonial architecture is a visual feast.
+In Oaxaca city, inventive restaurants use ancient traditions to create modern recipes, Banda music echoes through the streets during wedding parades, and the colorful colonial architecture is a visual feast.
 Oaxaca is truly and authentically Mexican.

 Beyond the city, the Oaxaca state is one of the most inaccessible in Mexico — some villages are a 16-hour drive from the capital or completely inaccessible by road.
 Additionally, much of the state is sovereign land with little infrastructure for tourists, making it a difficult place to explore without a guide.
 In many ways, Oaxaca feels like its own country.
 The Travel Office can set up fascinating day trips to remote artisan villages, mezcal distilleries, breathtaking natural wonders and enigmatic ancient ruins.